"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 The first few people taking part have a low dose of SRA737.
 If they don’t have any serious side effects, the next few people will have a higher dose.
 And so on, until doctors find the best dose.

-Researchers need 80 people with bladder cancer, SCLC, soft tissue sarcoma, anal cancer, cervical cancer, penile cancer, vaginal cancer or vulvar cancer to take part.
-Everyone has the highest safe dose of SRA737 found in part 1 (dose escalation).
+Researchers need 80 people with ovarian cancer, primary peritoneal cancer, fallopian tube cancer, SCLC, soft tissue sarcoma, anal cancer, cervical cancer, penile cancer, vaginal cancer or vulvar cancer to take part.
+Everyone has the same dose or a lower dose than the highest safe dose of SRA737 found in part 1 (dose escalation).